Chain of Custody in Forensic Science: Why Evidence Integrity Matters

 Chain of Custody in Digital Forensics

-Therefore, digital forensic experts follow strict practices such as:
+Therefore, experts follow strict procedures:

 • Creating bit-by-bit forensic images